Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

 - Cyclocross bikes offer wider tire clearance compared to road bikes.
 This means you can use them with wider tires suitable for rough terrains.
 Their geometry and gears are also slightly different.
 This makes them more versatile than classic road bikes.
 They are often mixed up with gravel bikes.

 Mountain bikes are the exact opposite of road bikes.
-You can ride them on almost any type of terrain thanks to their wider tires and better durability.
-They are more comfortable thanks to their suspension, and their geometry is more upright compared to that of road bikes.
+Thanks to their wider tires, suspension, and durability, you can ride them on almost any terrain.
+They are more comfortable thanks to their suspension, and their geometry is more upright than road bikes.

 They are suitable for people who want to ride in rough terrains that include dirt roads, trails, forest roads, singletracks, downhills, and many more.